 Conclusion

-Application of IBA@3000ppm was found optimum for improving all rooting characteristics and physiological parameters of cuttings of Neriumoleander var.
+Application of IBA at the concentration of 3000ppm was found optimum for improving all rooting characteristics and physiological parameters of cuttings of Neriumoleander var.
 Variegata.

 Summer season (July) was found best time for planting of cuttings of Nerium oleander var.
 Variegata for successful rooting of cuttings with improved rooting characteristics.
+Kindly add the explanantion of the each of the images of the graph pasted.
+And add more contents to this section.

 Table 1-Effect of IBA Concentration and Seasonal Variation on Rooting and Biochemical Parameters of Variegated Oleander (Nerium oleander L.)